-Currently, he is an assistant professor of Political Science at the U.S. Naval Academy and an associate researcher at FLACSO-Ecuador.
+Currently, he is an associate professor of Political Science at the U.S. Naval Academy and an associate researcher at FLACSO-Ecuador.

 He has taught political science at Wake Forest University, the College of William and Mary and FLACSO-Ecuador, and has conducted academic fieldwork in Venezuela, Brazil, Ecuador and Colombia.